54skyxenon/housing-db-project/README.md

 backend is written using the Django MVC framework, connected to a MySQL AWS instance.

 ## Installation and Usage
+You need to first add the `.env` file containing the secret key and database connection information to run the backend.
+Just email me or Max asking for it.
+Also, ensure you are using Python 3 when running the backend.

 To start the frontend server, cd to `client/` and then you can: